 Difficulty: Goldstream Park has a variety of hiking trails to suit all fitness levels.
 There are easy walking trails by Goldstream River, moderate trails to Niagara Falls, and challenging coastal hiking up Mount Finlayson.

-Goldstream Provincial Park is the epitome of the BC coast - rugged terrain, lush forests and fertile rivers.
+Goldstream Provincial Park represents the BC coast so well - it showcases rugged terrain, lush forests and fertile rivers.
 Located 20 kilometers west of downtown Victoria, British Columbia, Goldstream Park is a natural refuge where the enduring cycle of life continues as it has for thousands of years.
 The annual salmon run, which normally occurs between October and early December, is an amazing spectacle.

 Goldstream Park is a local jewel.
 Thousands of families and tourists visit the park, especially during the autumn salmon run, but most miss the most spectacular time of all.
 During the winter - ordinarily from November through to January - eagles travel hundreds of kilometers to feed on salmon carcasses.
 During the Eagle Extravaganza, the 'Quiet Zone' near the Goldstream estuary becomes a huge feeding ground for eagles, other birds of prey and even the occasional black bear.
 Up to 200 eagles have been recorded in one day!